Loredana Loy

 Key Publications

 • James Painter, J. Ettinger, D. C. Holmes, Loredana Loy, J. Pinto, L. M. Richardson, L. Thomas-Walters, K. Vowles, R. Wetts.
 2023.
-“Climate Delay Discourses Present in Global Mainstream Television Coverage of the IPCC’s 2021 Report.”
+“Climate Delay Discourses Present in Global Mainstream Television Coverage Climate Coverage of the IPCC’s 2021 Report.”
 Communications Earth & Environment.
-4(1):1–12. doi: 10.1038/s43247-023-00760-2.
+4(1):1–12. doi: 10.1038/s43247-023-00760-2

 • Loy, Loredana.
 2022.
-“Experts and the Politicization of Climate Change in Congress.
+“Experts and Climate Change Politicization.
 A Case Study of the Environmental Protection Agency (1983–2015).”
 Science and Public Policy.
-49(5):699-713. doi: 10.1093/scipol/scac020.
+49(5):699-713. https://doi.org/10.1093/scipol/scac020

 • Brulle, Robert J., G. Hall, Loredana Loy, and K. Schell-Smith.
 2021.
 “Obstructing Action: Foundation Funding and US Climate Change Counter-Movement Organizations.”
-Climatic Change 166(1–2):17. doi: 10.1007/s10584-021-03117-w.
+Climatic Change 166(1–2):17. doi: 10.1007/s10584-021-03117-w

 • Loy, Loredana.
 2017.
 “Media Activism and Advocacy: What’s Film Got to Do with it?”
 In Critical Animal and Media Studies, edited by Nùria Almiron.
 London: Routledge.